-Drug Evaluation Committee Building an Effective Collaborative Structure between Pharmaceutical Companies and CROs From an Outsourcing Relationship to a Mutually Trusted Partner
+Drug Evaluation Committee Building Effective Collaboration between Pharmaceutical Companies and CROs From Outsourced Relationships to Trusted Partners

 Clinical Evaluation Subcommittee